rainerbez/all-in-one/README.md

-# A beginner's React Redux Saga TypeScript Material-Ui Sass Webpack all-in-one example, ready for VSCode
+# A beginner's React Redux Saga TypeScript Material-Ui Sass Webpack all-in-one example with Context, ready for VSCode

 This project is aimed to help beginners get started with a working example of all these technologies without having to fight all their way to make them work together.